Malav5372/BayesMax/BayesOptiPy/README.md

 so lets dive into the Project!

-## Concepts and Overview:

-In certain applications the objective function is expensive or difficult to evaluate.
-In these situations, a general approach consists in creating a simpler surrogate model of the objective function which is cheaper to evaluate and will be used instead to solve the optimization problem.
-Moreover, due to the high cost of evaluating the objective function, an iterative approach is often recommended.
-Iterative optimizers work by iteratively requesting evaluations of the function at a sequence of points in the domain.
-Bayesian Optimization adds a Bayesian methodology to the iterative optimizer paradigm by incorporating a prior model on the space of possible target functions.

-At the core of BayesMax is the concept of Bayesian optimization, a sophisticated technique that constructs a posterior distribution of functions, often modeled as a Gaussian process.
-This distribution encapsulates the essence of the target function and continually improves as more observations are made.
-As a result, the algorithm becomes progressively certain about which regions within the parameter space merit exploration and which do not.

-Bayesian optimization, an innovative technique that combines the power of statistics and machine learning to maximize outcomes.
-At its core, this project leverages Gaussian processes, a robust tool for approximating and optimizing complex and costly objective functions.

 # Bayesian Optimization

 this project is a Pure Python implementation of bayesian global optimization with gaussian